oasiswork/copiste/README.md

     $ pip install psycopg2

-(that may require your root to install postgresql-server-dev-all and postgresql-plpython-9.1 packages)
+(that may require your root to install postgresql-server-dev-all  package)

 Then